kube-logging/kube-logging.github.io/docs/deploy/_index.md

 - Logging operator requires Kubernetes v1.14.x or later.
 - For the [Helm base installation](#deploy-logging-operator-with-helm) you need Helm v2.16.0 or later.

----
-title: Deploy the Logging operator from Kubernetes Manifests
+## Deploy the Logging operator from Kubernetes Manifests
----

 Complete the following steps to deploy the Logging operator using Kubernetes manifests.
 Alternatively, you can also [install the operator using Helm](#deploy-logging-operator-with-helm).